John-zzh/TDDFT-ris/README.md

-# TDDFT-s
+# TDDFT-ris
-A shell script plugin for Turbomole to invoke the TDDFT-s method.
+A shell script plugin for Turbomole to invoke the TDDFT-ris method.
 It works by revising the `auxbasis` and `control` file.
 ## request
 - Only use `gridsize 4` in the control file.
 - Preload the Turbmole package to use Turbmole tools `adg` `kdg`, which will be used by the plugin.